cooper-org/cooper/docs/source/notebooks/plot_dag_learning.md

 [![Open in Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/cooper-org/cooper/blob/master/docs/source/notebooks/plot_dag_learning.ipynb)

-Consider the problem of learning a Directed Acyclic Graph (DAG) on data.
+This tutorial considers the problem of learning a Directed Acyclic Graph (DAG) on data.
 This is a common problem in causal inference, where we are interested in learning the causal relationships between variables.
 In this notebook, we will demonstrate how to learn a DAG on data using a {py:class}`~cooper.formulations.QuadraticPenalty` formulation in **Cooper**.

 ```{code-cell} ipython3
 %%capture